-Acadia National Park is primarily located on Maine’s Mount Desert Island, with 5% of the park also on the Schoodic Peninsula, on the Atlantic Ocean and is the only United States National Park in the Northeast.
+Acadia National Park is primarily located on Maine’s Mount Desert Island, with 5% of the park also on the Schoodic Peninsula.
+It is the only United States National Park in the Northeast.

 For years this region has been enjoyed and used by a variety of people, starting with the Wabanaki Native Americans thousands of years ago, before European settlers arrived and tourism to the area eventually grew, with artists and the affluent frequenting the area.

-Preservation of the land began in 1916, with the establishment of Sieur de Monts National Monument, which was then changed to Lafayette National Park in 1919, before eventually getting its current title of Acadia National Park in 1929.
+Preservation of the land began in 1916, with the establishment of Sieur de Monts National Monument.
+It was then changed to Lafayette National Park in 1919, before eventually getting its current title of Acadia National Park in 1929.